KaneoHunter/Bulwark-Staking-Install/README.md

 ## Before you start

-This script will try to create a safe environment for remote staking by hardening the remote server you stake on and force you to choose secure passwords for the user account accessing the server.
+Due to the higher security needs of a staking server (compared to a masternode), this script is **FOR ADVANCED USERS ONLY**.
+Please read the entire guide before you proceed.

+This script will try to create a safe environment for remote staking by hardening the remote server you stake on.
+It will also help you with choosing a good user password.
 In total, you will set up three different passwords:

 1.)
 An account password for the user you log in with
 2.)
 A SSH Key password for the key you authenticate with